bplmaps/lmec-main-site/content/collections/reproductions.md

 ## Requesting a low or no cost reproduction

-We support the work of cultural, educational, and environmental nonprofits by offering low or no cost reproductions printed in-house.
+We support the work of cultural, educational, and environmental nonprofits and government agencies by offering low or no cost reproductions printed in-house.
 Requests for subvented reproductions should be made by nonprofit organizations who plan to display the objects in a public or classroom setting, such as a trailhead kiosk, bulletin board, classroom table, or similar display.

 We generally include bibliographic information and a QR code link to the collections object in these complimentary  reproductions.
 You can request in-house reproductions printed on both heavy stock paper and adhesive vinyl.